FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

   kubectl apply -f ./$(ENVIRONMENT).yaml
 ```

-Note the first include instruction which load configuration for the
+Note the first includes instruction which loads configuration for the
 environment.

 The environment configuration could look like this: